-Accurate prediction of reservoir prospect and performance depends on an accurate estimate of the subsurface structure, lithofacies, associated petrophysical properties, and fluid distribution.
+Accurate prediction of reservoir performance depends on an accurate estimate of the subsurface structure, lithofacies, associated petrophysical properties, and fluid distribution.
 Often the reservoir heterogeneities that are controlled by stratigraphic architecture and sedimentological trends are difficult to predict, particularly at subseismic resolution and far from well control.
-An ongoing challenge in subsurface modeling has been how to utilize analogs of complex geology along with seismic and sparse well data to predict the natural geologic complexity in models of the subsurface.
-Time surfaces provide very important constraints on the geometric connectivity and continuity of facies and petrophysical properties in reservoirs, which supply a suitable framework for facies and petrophysical properties modeling.
-Instead of modeling the entire reservoir as a whole, each sediment unit is more easily modeled separately; the final composite model will show realistic heterogeneity patterns consistent with the underlying physics.
+An ongoing challenge in subsurface modeling has been the utilization of analogs of complex geology along with seismic and sparse well data to predict the natural geologic complexity in models of the subsurface.

+Time surfaces provide very important constraints on the geometric connectivity and continuity of facies and petrophysical properties in reservoirs.
+Such time surfaces are a suitable framework for facies and petrophysical properties modeling.
+Instead of modeling each reservoir later as a whole, the elementary sediment units are more easily modeled separately; the final composite model will show realistic heterogeneity patterns consistent with the underlying physics.

-This work presents hybrid deterministic, rule-based, and stochastic techniques to generate surface models that are utilized as a framework to preserve sediment trends within them and that honor analog and well data.
-Then, trends and residuals are simulated for each sediment unit.
+This work presents a hybrid deterministic, rule-based, and stochastic technique to generate surface models.
+These surface models are utilized as a framework to preserve sediment trends and honor analog and well data.
+Petrophysical properties are modeled for each sediment unit to reproduce trends.
 Finally, the individual sediment units are assembled into a reservoir model.

 The surface model is created stochastically with parameterized surface templates.
 The shape, extent, height, orientation and regularity of the surfaces are controlled by user-specified distributions.
 The location of each surface in the reservoir is chosen on the basis of previous events.
-The addition of surface is based on sedimentological rules.
-Conditional Gaussian simulation is used to ensure that the surfaces recognize uncertainty through undulations and that well data intersections are honored.
+The addition of each surface is based on sedimentological rules.
+Conditional Gaussian simulation is used to ensure that the surfaces reflect realistic uncertainty through undulations and that well data intersections are honored.